 Employees are eligible for nine days of employer-paid sick leave.
 Afterward, the social security (SSIA) pays the sick leave.

 Every employee has the right to parental leave in connection with the birth or adoption of a child, for a period not exceeding one and a half years up to the day the child reaches the age of eight.

 Employees are entitled to a minimum of 112 days and a maximum of 140 days of maternity leave.
 Maternity benefits are granted when the social contributions for maternity insurance have been made for a period of at least three months in the last six months preceding the month in which the insurance case occurred (the first day of maternity leave) or; no less than six months in the last 24 months.

-The father of a child has the right to leave for 10 calendar days, immediately after the birth of the child, but not later than two months after the birth of the child.
+The father of a child has the right to leave for 10 calendar days, immediately after the birth of the child, but not later than six months after the birth of the child.

 An employee who studies at any type of educational institution without interrupting work must, in accordance with a collective agreement or employment contract, be granted study leave with or without the maintenance of a salary.

 Leave without retention of pay must be granted for the time specified in the statement of the commander of the National Guard Unit.

 The employer should grant leave without pay for a period not exceeding five working days in one year, if it is requested by an employee who needs to personally care for a spouse, parent, child, another close family member, or a person who lives with the employee in the same household and who, for serious medical reasons, needs substantial care or support.

 At the request of an employee, an employer may grant them leave without the maintenance of remuneration also in other cases.